-Here’s how to start a restaurant (in 6 steps)
+How to start a restaurant in 6 steps

-If you’ve been dreaming of owning a restaurant—but don’t know where to start—Huckleberry has your back.
-Here’s how to start a restaurant business.
+If you’ve been dreaming of owning your own restaurant—but don’t know where to start—Huckleberry has your back.
+Here’s our step-by-step guide to starting a restaurant business.

 - Create a business plan for your restaurant